jayanthjr09/MkT-Calc/README.md

 ## Features

-- Upload time/temperature data from CSV, YML, or XML files
+- Upload time/temperature data from CSV..
 - Store data sets in the database
 - Calculate and display MKT for each data set
 - View data sets and their MKT results